Words and Music (1948 film)

 Words and Music is a 1948 American biographical musical film loosely based on the creative partnership of the composer Richard Rodgers and lyricist Lorenz Hart.
-The film stars Mickey Rooney as Hart and Tom Drake as Rodgers, along with Janet Leigh, Betty Garrett, Ann Sothern and numerous musical stars.
-The film marks the final of 11 screen pairings of Rooney and Judy Garland, and their first since Girl Crazy in 1943.
-As with many similar biopics of the era, the story is heavily fictionalized, and many of Hart's personal issues are not mentioned.
+The film stars Mickey Rooney as Hart and Tom Drake as Rodgers, along with Janet Leigh, Betty Garrett, Ann Sothern, and numerous musical stars.
+The film is best remembered as the final screen pairing of Rooney and Judy Garland, and for the lavish showcasing of the Rodgers and Hart catalogue of songs.
+As in many similar biopics of the era (such as Cole Porter's depiction in Night and Day), the story was heavily fictionalized.
+The script sanitized Hart's complex psychological problems, alcoholism, and self-destructive behavior, which all contributed to the break-up of the writing partnership and Hart's early death, as well as changed his sexual orientation.